BUGS-NYU/schedge/README.md

 Schedge is an open source API to NYU's course catalog, geared at eventually helping NYU students plan their courses easier and faster.

+NYU Albert is really annoying to use, and so is the rest of NYU's course catalog infrastructure.
+Our goal with this API is to make it easier for students to plan out their schedules, and eventually to also do some of that for them.

 API Docs: http://schedge.a1liu.com

 ## CLI Interface